 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure policy.

-This oh-so-southern Thick and Hearty Beef Stew recipe is richly flavored with the addition of both dry red wine and whole grain mustard.
+This oh-so-southern Farm to Table Thick Beef Stew Recipe is richly flavored with the addition of both dry red wine and whole grain mustard and gets a little something extra from a peculiar ingredient added just before serving!

 With gratitude and appreciation, this recipe modified from a Southern Living Magazine original recipe!